 However, cloud migration can prove complex and according to the Cloud Alliance, 90% of organizations suffered from failed or disrupted data migration projects, mostly due to the complexity of moving from on-premises architectures to cloud-native environments.
 For some, the complexity of cloud migration has led to moving workloads and data back from the cloud, otherwise known as cloud repatriation.
 These workloads are often business-critical applications that have taken a substantial amount of time, cost and risk to move to the cloud so having to decide whether or not to move the workload back to other environments can be a difficult call to make.

 What are the challenges of cloud adoption?

 Security continues to be a key consideration for moving to the cloud and although security cloud breaches in the public cloud space are rare, misconfigurations of cloud infrastructure can happen, often by the customers themselves, contributing to an increased risk of data loss and security breaches.
-Having solid back-up and recovery processes in place is key to avoid unnecessary downtime and security risks.
+Having solid backup and recovery processes in place is key to avoiding unnecessary downtime and security risks.

-Some workloads such as real-time analytics, databases, and security applications can also be sensitive to latency due to the large amount of processes and running the large number of workloads at the same time.
+Some workloads such as real-time analytics, databases, and security applications can also be sensitive to latency due to a large number of processes and running a large number of workloads at the same time.
 Some of the technologies that can reduce lag include network optimization and edge computing, but for some, moving data back on-premises can be a better option.

 Poor planning to cloud can be another contributing factor for why organizations decide to move data back on-premises.
 This can be due to the data architecture or that the application is not best suited to the cloud.